bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 In a natural language, the vocabulary defines nouns, verbs, adjectives, and adverbs that are useful for discussing the world.
 The grammar specifies how these elements should be assembled into sentences that describe a state of the world.
-In a YANG model, the vocabulary is defined in terms of *containers*, *lists*, *leaves*, *leaf lists*, and other categories, while the grammar is defined in terms of statements that relate these elements to one another.
+In a YANG model, the vocabulary is defined in terms of *containers*, *lists*, *leaves*, *leaf-lists*, and other categories, while the grammar is defined in terms of statements that relate these elements to one another.
 In an OWL ontology, the vocabulary is defined in terms of *classes*, *subclasses*, *object properties*, and *data properties*, which is somewhat similar to YANG but does not directly map.

 As ontologies have been introduced as a modeling language meant to share a common view (or knowledge) of a domain among different stakeholders {{GRUBER-1995}}, the terms defined by the ontologies should reflect those used by equipment manufacturers, telecom solutions developers, systems integrators, network operators, and ultimately end users.